-ANNEX I

-INDICATIVE STRUCTURE OF THE STRATEGIC REPORT
+ANNEX I INDICATIVE STRUCTURE OF THE STRATEGIC REPORT

-A. The socio-economic situation and trends 1.
-Changes in the socio-economic situation (including the labour market and business environment) in particular in so far as the changes are relevant for the agreed objectives and strategies of the OPs.
+A. A. The socio-economic situation and trends 1. market and business environment) in particular in so far as the changes are relevant for the agreed objectives and strategies of the OPs.
 Art 29.3 Developments and trends in socio-economic and territorial disparities, including inter regional disparities below national level.
-Art 29.2 B .
-Achievements and future prospects 3.
+Art 29.2 B. 1 1 4 .
+20 2 3.
 Contribution to the objectives of the NSRF, drawing on quantified data on output and result indicators - achieved or expected - based on the agreed programmes specific indicators.
 Art 29.2 4.
 Results of any evaluations undertaken of cohesion policy programmes and any insights they give to analyse progress towards achieving the objectives of the policy.
 Art 29.2 5.
 Information at national level on expenditure declared by OP and progress in committing planned allocations to selected operations and (Annex II & III provide templates for reporting).
 The information on commitments to selected operation by priority theme (by Objective - Convergence and RCE) will allow an assessment of progress in contributing to the Lisbon integrated guidelines by examining commitments to the earmarked priority themes.
 Art 29.2 6.
 Realised or expected contribution to the tasks of the Funds as set out in Article 3 of the General Regulation and to the priorities detailed in the Community Strategic Guidelines, in particular to the objectives of the strategy as outlined in the National Strategic Reference Framework.
 Art 29.2 7.
 Contribution of the ESF to the implementation of guidelines and recommendations under the European Employment Strategy (as set out in Article 2.1 of Regulation No. 1081/2006) Art 29.2 8.
 Contribution of the ESF to the relevant objectives and targets of the National Strategy Reports on Social Protection and Social Inclusion and to other community priorities and objectives in the field of education and training.
 Art 29.2 9.
 Contribution expected or realised to other priorities of the National Reform Programmes under the Lisbon agenda.
-Art 29.2 Progress and challenges in implementation of the agreed ategy l priorities and Summary of the main measures taken, difficulties overcome to accelerate implementation of the 2007-2013 programmes on the ground (e.g. preparation of project pipeline and elaboration of major projects).
+Art 29.2 C. Progress and challenges in implementation of the agreed priorities and 10.
+Summary of the main measures taken, difficulties overcome to accelerate implementation of the 2007-2013 programmes on the ground (e.g. preparation of project pipeline and elaboration of major projects).
 Major developments in relevant national and regional policies Art 29.3

 (relevant public service reforms, development in public expenditure plans, etc.) 12.
 Contribution of Cohesion Policy OPs to the response to European Economic Recovery Plan.
 To assist in a consistent presentation to the proposals and recommendations of the Cohesion policy related measures see the list of questions in Annex IV.
 D. Examples of good practice 13.
-See Section 2.6 of this note and Annex V for a template.Art 29.3 E. Conclusions 14.
+See Section 2.6 of this note and Annex V for a template.
+Art 29.3 E. Conclusions 14.
 Overall conclusions on a. the anticipated socio-economic trends, b. the real and expected contribution of Cohesion policy c. the continuing relevance of the NSRF / OP strategies and d. coherence of and synergies between agreed priorities.

-ANNEX II TABLE PRESENTING FINANCIAL PROGRESS BY OPERATIONAL PROGRAMME (UP TO 30/09/2009)
+ANNEX II

+Table presenting financial progress by Operational programme (Up to 30/09/2009)